-A prospective, single center, randomized, exploratory clinical study will be conducted.
+A prospective, multi-center, clinical study will be conducted at a minimum of 4 sites.
 Subjects will be followed for a 6-month period.

-Patients who require cataract extraction and intraocular lens implantation will be screened for eligibility.
+Patients who require cataract extraction and binocular intraocular lens implantation will be screened for eligibility.
 If it is determined that the patient may be eligible to participate, study staff will explain the study purpose, procedures, risks/benefits and subject responsibilities to the potential participant.
 Written informed consent will be obtained prior to any study specific testing.
 The patient is enrolled upon signing the informed consent.
-If both eyes of a patient meet study eligibility, a pre-determined randomization scheme will be utilized to designate each of the patient's eyes as the primary eye or the fellow eye.
-If only one eye of a patient meets study eligibility, that eye will automatically be designated as the primary eye.
+Ocular dominance will be preoperatively determined based on ocular dominance testing or based on the investigator's clinical judgment, for example, based on history of successful monovision eye assignment.
+It will be utilized to designate the subject's dominant eye as the primary eye and the subject's non-dominant eye as the fellow eye.
+The subject's primary eye will be scheduled for surgery prior to the fellow eye.
+If surgical complications occur with the primary eye and no RxLAL is implanted, the subject is exited from the study.

-At 3 weeks post-implantation, eyes will be refracted, undergo visual testing, and receive a power adjustment based on the manifest refraction.
-Subjects will return 3 to 7 days after their adjustment and the same measurements performed again.
-Depending on the adjustment(s) performed, subjects will receive one to three adjustments and one or two lock-in treatments.
+At 3 weeks post-implantation of the fellow eye, the subject will return for a first adjustment on both eyes.

+Subjects will return 3 to 7 days after the first adjustment and the same measurements performed again.
+Depending on the adjustment(s) performed, RxLAL eyes will receive one to three adjustments and one to two lock-in treatments.
+All light treatments are separated by 3 to 7 days.

-Postoperatively, subjects will undergo complete ophthalmic examinations at regular intervals over a 6-month period.
+Postoperatively, subjects will undergo complete ophthalmic examinations at regular intervals over a 6-month period to evaluate effectiveness and safety parameters.